Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 Not only for what it says.

-Also for what it activates.
+But also for what it activates.

 A starter can become a hidden anti-script if it repeatedly reinforces the wrong fallback.

 ---

-# 13. Build The First Memory Anchor
+# 18. Build the First Memory Anchor

-This section is platform-dependent.
+This section depends on the platform.

-Not all platforms use persistent memory.
+Not every platform uses persistent memory.

 Some do.

-On platforms with persistent memory systems, the first event matters.
+On platforms with a persistent memory system, the first event matters.

 I often include:

-- date
+- a date
-- time
+- a time
-- location
+- a place
-- event
+- an event

-inside the same sentence.
+in a single sentence.

 Example:

 On July 12th, Year 83 of Konoha, at 11:47 PM, inside the Nara clan residence...

-The purpose is not only immersion.
+The goal is not only immersion.

-The purpose is creating a clear first memory anchor.
+The goal is to create a clear first memory anchor.

 A strong anchor helps:

-- event separation
+- separate events
-- timeline stability
+- stabilize the timeline
-- long-term continuity
+- maintain long-term continuity
-- memory retrieval
+- support memory retrieval

 The opening becomes the first recorded event of the story.

 ---

-# 14. Write For Translation
+# 19. Write for Translation

 Many RP platforms automatically translate content.